Panj Takht: Takht Damdama Sahib

-Takht Sri Damdama Sahib (Talwandi Sabo) is situated in the village of Talwandi Sabo near Bathinda.
+Takht Sri Damdama Sahib is located in Talwandi Sabo, near the city of Bathinda.
+The name Damdama means "resting place" as it is the site where Guru Gobind Singh stayed after a number of defensive battles, including the Battle of Chamkaur and the Battle of Muktsar.
+Historically, Takht Sri Damdama Sahib is the location where Guru Gobind Singh compiled the complete version of the Guru Granth Sahib.
+As a result, this site has become a popular location for Sikh writers and scholars.
 Guru Gobind Singh stayed here for about a year and compiled the final edition of Guru Granth Sahib also known as the Damdama Sahib Bir in 1705.
 Damdama Sahib was proclaimed the fifth takht on November 18, 1966.